eojeel/MEAN-Twitter-Clone/README.md

 This project is experimental only.

-Not to be used in a production enviroment.
+Not to be used in a production.